How to Install Java Agents on Kubernetes

 In this approach, the init container is run before the application container is started, making the agent jar file available to the running application.
 Plus, we didn’t have to touch our existing Dockerfile.

 Installing a new tool is no small undertaking.
 It’s a journey that requires R&D investment and comes with a learning curve.
 We often find that we can significantly speed up the process using our DevOps knowledge and expertise.
-Whichever method you choose for installing your new Java agent, Rookout will be there to help you troubleshoot.
+Whichever method you choose for installing your new Java agent on Kubernetes, Rookout will be there to help you troubleshoot.